letizia-sorrentino/letizia-sorrentino/README.md

 **letizia-sorrentino/letizia-sorrentino** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-### I'm a frontend engineer specialising in React and Redux toolkit.
+### I'm a frontend engineer specialising in React, Redux toolkit and Node.js.

 I enjoy developing web apps that feature readable code, user experience and design aesthetics.
 I blog about sustainability and zero waste, and have one masters' degree in linguistics and one in marketing.